rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-noBlockingSockets``

    Control blocking behavior of send sockets to never block.
-   CHANGING THIS FROM THE DEFAULT CAN CAUSE SIGNIFICANTPERFORMANCE PROBLEMS.
+   CHANGING THIS FROM THE DEFAULT CAN CAUSE SIGNIFICANT PERFORMANCE PROBLEMS.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.